SlicerMorph/W_2020/Lab03_Slicer_3_Segmentation/README.md

 # Lab 04 Slicer#4: Segmentation, mesh conversion, 3D printing

 Welcome to Slicer Lab #4: Segmentation :scissors: :art: :gem:

-## Segmentation
+## Segmentations

 Segmentation is one of the most useful things you can do with Slicer!
 It could be automated / semi-automated or fully manual!
 Most of the time, you will need a semi-automated approach.